chainflip-io/chainflip-backend/state-chain/pallets/cf-reputation/README.md

 - Heartbeat interval: The duration, measured in blocks, after which we consider a node to be offline if no heartbeat is received.
 - Online: A node is considered online if its most recent hearbeat was at most `heartbeat_interval` blocks ago.
 - Offline: A node is considered offline if its most recent heartbeat was more than `heartbeat_interval` blocks ago.
-- Online credits: Online credits increase for every heartbeat interval in which a node submitted their heartbeat.
+- Online Blocks: We count the number of blocks for which a validator has been online, based on heartbeat submissions.
 - Reputation points: A measure of how diligently a node has been fulfilling its duties.
 - Suspension: A suspension is served for a given offence and lasts for a number of blocks.
 The consequences of suspensions are not defined by this pallet - rather the currently suspended nodes for any collection of offences can be queried in order to act
 - Offences: any event that can be reported and might incur a reputation penalty and/or suspension.
 - Slashing: The process of confiscating and burning FLIP tokens from an authority.
-- Accrual Ratio: A ratio of reputation points earned per number of offline credits
+- Accrual Ratio: A ratio of reputation points earned per number of online blocks.